Castlevania: Dracula X: Plot

-The setting: medieval Transylvania.
-One hundred years have passed since legendary hero Simon Belmont defeated the evil Count Dracula and sealed him away for what was supposed to be eternity (Making the game set in 1791).
-The people have long since forgotten about the horror of the undead, thus allowing a few depraved individuals to restore the Prince of Darkness to his former state; sleeping in his coffin by day and preying upon hapless victims by night.
+Set in medieval Transylvania, several hundred years have passed since legendary hero Simon Belmont defeated the evil Count Dracula and sealed him away for what was supposed to be eternity.
+The people have long since forgotten about the horror of the undead, allowing a few depraved individuals to revive the Count; sleeping in his coffin by day and preying upon helpless victims by night.

-Dracula now plans to get revenge on his old enemy through his descendants by locking Annet, the girlfriend of Belmont's great grandson, Richter, and her younger little sister, Maria, in his dark and gloomy castle.
+Dracula plots revenge on Simon's bloodline by attempting to murder Richter Belmont, Simon's descendant.
+He does this by kidnapping Richter's girlfriend Annet, and Annet's little sister Maria, imprisoning them in his castle, and waiting for Richter to attempt a rescue.

-Once aware of this, Richter takes his ancestor's sacred whip, passed down through the years from father to son, and sets out for Dracula's castle to rescue Annet and Maria, and to seal away the evil Count for good.
+Once Richter discovers Annet and Maria have been kidnapped, he takes his ancestor's sacred whip, passed down through generations, and sets out for Dracula's castle to rescue Annet and Maria, and to seal away the evil Count for good.

-The dark priest and major antagonist of both Rondo of Blood and its direct sequel Symphony of the Night, Shaft, is completely absent from the game's story and is never made reference to.